When and How to Change Your Clocks for Daylight Saving Time

-States still can be exempt from the law if their legislatures pass a law choosing not to follow daylight saving time.
+States still can exempt themselves from daylight saving time if their legislatures pass a law choosing not to follow it.
 As of 2018, Arizona and Hawaii do not observe daylight saving time.

-Changing clocks at 2 a.m. might seem like a strange and arbitrary time, but there is a logical argument for why that time was chosen.
+Changing clocks at 2 a.m. might seem like a strange and arbitrary time, but a logical argument exists for why that time was chosen.
 It's an hour with a limited number of activities that would be impacted during the time clocks are changed.
-Most businesses are closed, and even bus and train schedules have minimal demand at that hour.
+Most businesses are closed, and buses and trains have minimal demand at that hour.
 Additionally, using 2 a.m. as the designated time prevents the confusion of a time change that would shift back to the previous day.

 Regardless, few people actually change their clocks at precisely 2 a.m.
 Most people switch their clocks before they go to bed the night before the change.

-Though it has become an accepted practice, daylight saving time still has its share of critics.
+Though the practice has become accepted, daylight saving time still has its share of critics.
 Farmers, in particular, generally start their day based on when the sun rises, which happens later in the day—according to the clock—when daylight saving time is in effect.
 In an article on webexhibits.org, a farmer notes that his livestock does not recognize that it is supposed to be an hour later or an hour earlier.

-Parents of schoolchildren also have been frequent critics of daylight saving time because it reduces available daylight in the morning at the beginning and at the end of the school year.
+Parents of schoolchildren also frequently criticized daylight saving time because it reduces available daylight in the morning at the beginning and at the end of the school year.

-This means children often are expected to walk to school or to bus stops during times of heavy traffic when it still is dark outside.
+The result is that children often are expected to walk to school or to bus stops during times of heavy traffic when it is still dark outside.

-There is little agreement on how much—if any—money is saved by daylight saving time.
+Little agreement exists on how much—if any—money daylight saving time saves.
 A study done to measure the financial impact in Indiana after it adopted daylight saving time concluded that changing clocks actually had the opposite effect of the one intended.
 While people did use less artificial light, they spent more on heating and cooling, resulting in an overall increase in energy usage of 1 percent.
 In the warmest summer months, people used their air conditioning longer into the evening, and in the cooler spring and fall months, they used their heat more in the darker mornings.

-While it is arguable that daylight saving time benefits tourism and other industries that profit from recreational activities, Forbes notes that television ratings take a hit because people are outside longer as opposed to inside watching their favorite programs.
+While daylight saving time arguably benefits tourism and other industries that profit from recreational activities, Forbes notes that television ratings take a hit because people are outside longer as opposed to inside watching their favorite programs.